-- Monitors, analyzes and reports on political and related developments in specific countries to provide regional and country analysis.
+- Monitors, analyzes and reports on political and related developments in Indonesia to provide regional and country analysis.

 - Serves as the official senior IRI representative in country, developing credibility with and maintaining good relationships with all relevant stakeholders, including U.S. and foreign diplomats and donor agencies, host-country government representatives, and program partners.

 - Participates in the substantive design of new programs and contributes to the development of new program ideas.